 10. Understand the legal & financial responsibilities of your business.

-Setting up your business legally correctly is important.
-In additions to your legal business entity, it is important to have a great contract that protects you and liability insurance in case something happens.
-If you ever decide to hire employees or independent contractor, human resources law can be complicated.
+Setting up your business legally and correctly is important.
+In addition to your legal business entity, it is important to have a great contract that protects you and liability insurance in case something happens.
+If you ever decide to hire employees or independent contractors, human resource law can be complicated.

 It’s been a challenging and interesting road.
 There were points where I wanted to just give up.
-There were points where I was confused and unsure what I am doing.
-I had guilt not spending enough time with my family.
+There were points where I was confused and unsure of what I was doing.
+I had guilt from not spending enough time with my family.
 I felt ashamed because I didn’t feel like I was successful enough.

-Despite dealing with so many obstacles and how crazy life can be, and people can be pain in the ###, at the end of the day, I still love every day of it.
-My business has taught me a lot, both as a business owner and myself.
+Despite dealing with so many obstacles and how crazy life can be (and people can be pain in the ###), at the end of the day, I still love every day of it.
+My business has taught me a lot, both as a business owner and a human.
 In a way, I grew up with my business, and I feel very blessed for the experience.